 Watching those you love struggle can be very difficult, and it can take all your strength not to jump in and help, especially when others expect you to behave in the old way.
 They’ll likely try to reel you in to give advice and other help.
-Because caretaking can be a compulsion, you may need outside support to maintain your boundaries and be overwhelmed with guilt.
+Because caretaking can be a compulsion, you may need outside support to maintain your boundaries and not be overwhelmed with guilt.
 Detachment doesn’t mean being emotionally cold, but taking a hands-off – ego-off approach.
 This is truly loving someone.
 Your guilt will lessen in time and with it resentment making for a better relationship.
 For more on detachment and enabling, see Codependency for Dummies, and get “14 Tips for Letting Go” on my website.

 © Darlene Lancer 2015

 Are You a Caregiver or Codependent Caretaker? by Darlene Lancer, MFT, a Licensed Marriage and Family Therapist in Santa Monica, CA, and author of Codependency for Dummies